 Today, we celebrate Joaquín and Urita’s love and the generations that follow them.
 We celebrate the hard work they have put into preserving the land around them.
 We celebrate the roots of the trees they’ve planted and the organic matter they’ve added to the soil.
 We celebrate the values they’ve instilled in their children and community—values we too, share.
 We celebrate the strength and equanimity of their love.

-But like in any marriage, dedication is vital to preserve and grow love.
+But like in any relationship, dedication is vital to preserve and grow love.
 When Urita and Joaquín first fell for each other, they knew that they would have to invest in both their love and their farm.

 In order to thrive they will have to keep improving their farming systems.
 They will have to learn how to manage a small business.
 They’ll have to go through training on processing and adding additional value to the produce they grow.
 As a result, we may soon see delectable products like mango marmalade, vinegar, and plantain chips coming from the Reyes.
 As mentioned in a previous story, this is part of the training that Urita especially, is most looking forward.